LordDashMe/wordpress-scaffolding/README.md

 - PHP version from 5.6.* up to latest.

-- You can also check the latest wordpress requirements: <https://wordpress.org/about/requirements/>
+- You can also check the latest Wordpress requirements: <https://wordpress.org/about/requirements/>

 ## Install